If you are applying to New College of Florida, the regular decision application deadline is May 30 and the fee for the application is $30.

 |Standardized Test Scores||Important|

-To apply, all applicants to New College of Florida must submit the following items.
-Double check with New College of Florida's admissions department to confirm all application materials and requirements.
+To apply to New College of Florida, all applicants must submit the following items.
+Check in with New College of Florida's admissions department to confirm all application materials and requirements.

 |Other Requirements||Essay is Not required or Recommended.
 Optional for all.|